gonzalofichero/gonzalofichero/README.md

 ## Hi there 👋, I'm Gonzalo
 ### Social Science code monkey

+Currently doing the PhD in Demography at Centre d'Estudis Demogràfics at Universitat Autònoma de Barcelona (CED-UAB).
-Currently, part of the European Doctoral School of Demography (2020-2021), working on high-skilled migration in Barcelona.
+Last year was doing the European Doctoral School of Demography (2020-2021), working on high-skilled migration in Barcelona.

 ## Skills: